 - Learning and Teaching Committee to Academic Board on all new courses approved

-- faculty office to Faculty Learning and Teaching Committee on all course changes approved
+- School Office to Learning and Teaching Committee on all course changes approved

-- faculty office via Executive Dean to Faculty Learning and Teaching on all course discontinuation approved
+- School Office to Learning and Teaching Committee on all course discontinuations approved

 The reports should be submitted to the first meeting each year and include all changes approved in the previous year.

-Tier 1: Changes to the following Course Outline fields
+Pre-enrolment Data: Changes to the following Course information

 |Teaching Session/ Year offered|

 |“Am I eligible to enrol in this course?”
 Enrolment Restrictions, Pre-requisites, Co-requisites, Anti-requisites as identified in the requisites section of the Course Outline|